 Malabar Spinach (Basella rubra) – Malabar spinach is not closely related to the spinach that most gardeners are familiar with, but I’d highly recommend it be grown in every backyard at least once.
 It is a vigorous and succulent vine that wraps itself tightly around bamboo trellises here at the farm, and it looks great from the day it is planted to the day it is removed.
 The leaves are quite juicy when eaten raw, and they are cooked in diverse culinary cultures to thicken soups and stews.

 Garden Weeds (various species) – Though you may not be actively cultivating them (in fact, you may be actively trying to remove them), there are several common garden weeds that warrant a taste, particularly if you’re pulling them out of the ground anyway.
 Purslane seems to be especially prolific this year; given the choice between dandelions and any other green, the ducks here at the farm will always choose dandelions.
 But if purslane seems a bit too slimy, or if you’re not inclined to follow the palate of ducks, a chickweed salad might make you a bit more appreciative of these garden nuisances.

 An added benefit of growing these summer greens in your garden is that they look healthy even when the heat is on – particularly Malabar spinach and sweet potato vines, which aren’t often bugged by insects.

-If your salads seem to be getting smaller as summer progresses, or if you’re looking to add color, texture, and flavor to next year’s dishes, consider sourcing seeds of the above varieties for next year’s garden through our commercial catalog or our members-only seed exchange.
+If your salads seem to be getting smaller as summer progresses, or if you’re looking to add color, texture, and flavor to next year’s dishes, consider sourcing seeds of the above varieties for next year’s garden through our store or our online seed exchange.